brasseriesa/sunday_getaway/README.md

 # Contributing
 Contributions to the Sunday Getaway Project are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request to this repository.
 Make sure to follow the project's coding style and guidelines.
 # License
-The Travel Agency Project is open-source and released under the MIT License.
+The Sunday Getaway Project is open-source and released under the MIT License.
 You can freely use, modify, and distribute the codebase in accordance with the terms and conditions of the license.
 # Contact
-If you have any questions or inquiries about the Travel Agency Project, please contact us at kledjalloshi10@gmail.com
+If you have any questions or inquiries about the Sunday Getaway Project, please contact us at kledjalloshi10@gmail.com